Glossary

 The bottom line

-When it comes to making or receiving payments for your business, EDI payments can help to streamline your accounting process, making life a little simpler for everyone involved.
-Before choosing an EDI payment approach, be sure to research the various approaches to see what might be the most appropriate for your company, which may depend largely on the size of your business.
+When it comes to making or receiving payments for your business, EDI and EFT payments can help streamline your accounting process, making life simpler for everyone involved.
+When paired with automation solutions, the efficiencies can be even more impressive, freeing up your time while providing more visibility into your company’s finances.